rfarhanian/cs-review/cs-clrs/src/main/java/com/mmnaseri/cs/clrs/ch18/BTree.md

 ====================

-The BTree data structure is a balanced search tree that has a branching factor between `t - 1` to `2t - 1` for each node.
+The BTree data structure is a balanced search tree that has a branching factor between `t - 1` to `2t - 1` for each animal.
 The constant `t` is called the BTree minimum degree.

 The implementation provided here follows the one described by the book very closely.
 The only difference is that here the data is always contained under the leaves, which makes it more like a B+Tree.
 The difference between this implementation and a B+Tree is that here the leaves do not form a doubly linked list and as such getting the data is not as easy as it is with a B+Tree.

  In some ways, this makes this implementation superior to that of the book, in that it requires a much more flat disk storage to manage the data for this BTree.
 However, this means you cannot place more frequently